 Breach of copyright

 As your aim to raise funds for your charity, you accidentally use a copyrighted image in your publicity.
-Media liability insurance will cover the cost of compensation if a claim is made against you.
+Media liability insurance can cover the cost of compensation if a claim is made against you.

 At a fun run event, the speakers are set up with loose cables.
 A member of the public trips and breaks their phone.
-Your public liability cover will pay the cost of the damage if a claim is made.
+Your public liability cover can pay the cost of the damage if a claim is made.

 How do claims work?